 - Can produce 100% interchangeable parts.

 Production Process of Thermoplastic Plates

-Using high-quality materials on a state-of-the-art injection moulding machine, the raw material – which originates from pure plastic pellets – is melted and then moulded by injecting the plastic resin into the pre-formed mould then cooling.
+Using high-quality materials on a state-of-the-art injection molding machine, the raw material – which originates from pure plastic pellets – is melted and then molded by injecting the plastic resin into the pre-formed mold then cooling.
 Individual specifications of your plate are primarily sought to guarantee exact duplicates of your original thermoplastic plate.

-Once they are moulded and flatness is ascertained, they are then milled or lathed to the plates specifications.
+Once they are molded and flatness is ascertained, they are then milled or lathed to the plate’s specifications.
 In addition to the milling process, a lapping method to further ensure the flatness of the product can frequently be undertaken.
 Products are then individually inspected with extensive quality control methods before shipping.

 Pros and Cons for Thermoplastic Plates

-- Thermoplastic has several grades than can be used to produce the component best suited for your machine
+- Thermoplastic has several grades that can be used to produce the component best suited for your machine.

 As you can see there are substantially more pros than there are cons.
 But the ultimate decision can only be made by you and what’s best for your company.